Approximate expressions for mathematical constants from PSLQ algorithm: a simple approach and a case study: Closed-form expressions via PSLQ

-With respect to $\ln^3{(1+\sqrt{2} \,)}$, which is the cube of a logarithm of an algebraic number, thus a \emph{weight-3} constant, I have included it in the search basis because, curiously, the number $\,\mathrm{arcsinh}(1) = \ln{(1+\sqrt{2} \,)}\,$ emerges in the coordinates of the vertices of a cusped hyperbolic cube whose volume is $\frac78 \, \zeta(3)$, as I have found in a recent work on multiple integrals related to $\zeta(2)$ and $\zeta(3)$~\cite{meuHyp}.
+With respect to the term with $\,\ln^3{(1+\sqrt{2}\,)}$, which is the logarithm of a non-null algebraic number distinct from unit, thus a \emph{weight-3} constant, I have included it in my search basis because the number $\,\mathrm{arcsinh}(1) = \ln{(1+\sqrt{2} \,)}\,$ emerges in the coordinates of the vertices of a cusped hyperbolic cube whose volume is $\,\frac78 \: \zeta(3)$, as I have found on exploring certain triple integrals over the unit cube $[0,1]^3$, as suggested in the end of Ref.~\cite{meuHyp}.